calledude/calledudeBot/README.md

 * Wiki - To explain how to use the bot and how to set it up.
 * Encryption of API keys
 * Hopefully get Spotify integration going again

+## Development information:
+This project uses a modified version of `obs-websocket-dotnet` and my fork of it can be found [here](https://github.com/calledude/obs-websocket-dotnet).
+The .dll is however included for your convenience.

 #### Disclaimer: